 Make Sure You Are Not the Bully

-How to Overcome Workplace Bullying: As An Individual
+How to Overcome Workplace Bullying: From an Individual Point of View

 Keep Your Calm

 Bullies do it for the reactions, either from the target or the audience.
 If you show that you are hurt or upset, it will make them feel victorious.
 They would never want to stop.
 Laughing is also a reaction that invites more bullying.
 Find a way to keep a poker face on.
 If you witness bullying at work, call it out as an uncool behavior.

 If it doesn’t stop, then you must start documenting what happened.
 The date, the location, what the bully did, and who witnessed the incident.
 Witnesses are of great help to rest your case.